Equations defining probability tree models: Staged tree models

-always denotes the $r-1$-dimensional probability simplex, for some positive integer $r$.
-The probability tree model \cref{eq:treemodel} is itself a subset of the probability simplex $\Delta_{n-1}^\circ$ where $n$ denotes the numer of root-to-leaf paths, or atomic events.
-In particular, it is the image of a parametrisation
+always denotes the open $r-1$-dimensional probability simplex, for some positive integer $r$.
+The probability tree model \cref{eq:treemodel} is equal to the open probability simplex $\Delta_{n-1}^\circ$ where $n$ denotes the number of root-to-leaf paths, or atomic events.